 The 2024 edition of this training course will be offered online on a part-time basis on the 19th-20th and 21st of June.
 To this end, programme includes a series of sessions based on 3 modules from 10.00 am to 2.30 pm Central European Summer Time (CEST).

 Academic: € 1045.00

 *To be eligible for full-time student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters, access to our student registration rates.
 Part-time master and doctoral students on the other hand, who are also currently employed will however, be assigned the standard academic registration fee.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

-Course fees cover: teaching materials (handouts, Stata do-files, program templates and datasets to use during the course), a temporary course licence of Stata valid for 30 days from the beginning of the course.
+Course fees cover: teaching materials (handouts, Stata do files, program templates and datasets to use during the course), a temporary course licence of Stata valid for 30 days from the beginning of the course.

-Individuals interested in attending the training course, must return their completed registration forms to TStat by the 24th October 2021.
+Individuals interested in attending the training course, must return their completed registration forms to TStat by the 9th June 2024.

 This course aims to provide participants with the fundamental Stata programming toolkit in order to facilitate, automate, replicate and personalize both data analysis, management and presentation.